Reduction of Interaction Delays in Networks: Introduction

-Time delays play an important role in networks of coupled dynamical systems.
-For instance, in neuronal networks \citep{Leibold2005,Rossoni2005,Memmesheimer2006,Ko2007,Bakkum2008} delays occur due to the finite propagation times along the axons or to reaction times at chemical synapses.
-Similarly, the propagation of light between interacting lasers \citep{Vicente2006,DHuys2008,Franz2008} may cause significant time delays.
+Time delays play an important role in the realistic modeling of networks of dynamical systems.
+For instance, in gene regulatory networks delayed couplings arise due to the finite duration of biochemical reaction chains~\cite{Danino2010,Sevim2010,OBrien2012,Li2007,Heiden1979,Mackey1977a}, in population dynamics due to the processes of maturation and gestation~\cite{Kuang1993}, and in laser networks they correspond to the propagation time of light between interacting lasers~\cite{Soriano2013,DHuys2008,Franz2008,Nixon2012}.
+Similarly, in neuronal networks delays occur due to the finite propagation times of action potentials along the axons or to reaction times at chemical synapses~\cite{Leibold2005,Rossoni2005,Memmesheimer2006,Ko2007,Bakkum2008,Campbell2007}.
 Depending on the physiological properties of axons and synapses, the delays of signals between different cells in the network differ and in practice there are as many different delays in the network as there are links between single neurons.
-Such a diversity of delays was shown to enable the design of robust pattern generating systems \citep{Yanchuk2011,Popovych2011} and to play an important role in neural processing of temporal information \citep{Carr1993}.
+Such a diversity of delays was shown to enable the design of robust pattern generating systems~\cite{Yanchuk2011,Popovych2011} and to play an important role in neural processing of spatio-temporal information~\cite{Carr1993}.
+On a mesoscopic level, networks of neuronal populations responsible for motor control and human cognition involve transmission delays depending on the locations of the populations in the brain~\cite{Noori2010,Lisman2005}.
 Hence, to study such natural systems, one would need to study models involving numerous different delays.
-Independently of the physical origin, dynamics in networks of interacting systems can often be described by the equations
+Independently of the physical origin, dynamics in networks of $N$ interacting systems can often be described by the equations

-where $x_{j}(t)$, $j=1,\dots,N$, denotes the dynamics of a node $j$ and $P_{j}$ is the set of all other nodes of the network connected to the node $j$.
-For instance, $x_{j}$ may be considered as a dynamical variable describing the dynamics of one neuron in the network.
-Taking into account finite time delays $\tau_{jk}$, which occur due to the signal propagation time from a node $k$ to the node $j$, the coupling terms contain all variables $x_{k}$ which are connected to $x_{j}$ with corresponding time delays $\tau_{jk}$.
-Here we consider directed networks, thus one may generally have $\tau_{jk}\ne\tau_{kj}$ or even $k\in P_{j}$ while $j\notin P_{k}$.
-We assume that the network is connected and hence, the number $L$ of links is larger than $N-1$.

-For a network of $N$ systems, up to $N^{2}$ different time delays may occur in (\ref{eq:1}).
-By allowing several connections from one system to another, the number of delays can increase even more.
-This creates immense challenges for the analysis of the system, since every single delay may alter the properties and dynamics significantly \citep{Erneux2009,Foss1996,Giacomelli1996,Flunkert2010,Heiligenthal2011}.
-The interaction of several delays is even more complicated \citep{Franz2008,Popovych2011,Yanchuk2011,Hale2000,Kanter2011} and not fully understood so far.